gjwdyk/WAF-Demo-Notes/Decrypt-TLS-TCPDump-on-BigIP/README.md

-## Load Pre-Master Secret Log File into WireShark
+## Load Pre-Master Secret Log File into WireShark on Your Terminal

 Load the Pre-Master Secret Log file into WireShark to decrypt TLS payload: